F-Zarian/Investigate-a-DVD-Rental-Database-Using-SQL/README.md

 • Connected to the DVD rental database

-• Choose the DVD Rental database
+• Selected the DVD Rental database

 • Started running queries on the DVD rental database

-• After running several queries to get familiar with the data within the database, I answered 6 questions get a deeper insight into the company that rents the DVDs.
+• After running several queries to get familiar with the data within the database, I answered 6 questions to get a deeper insight into the company that rents the DVDs.

 ## Questions Proposed for Deeper Understanding of the Rental Business
 • What are the Top 20 films and categories families are watching based on rental count? (categories of considered family movies: Animation, Children, Classics, Comedy, Family and Music)